Josh Smith Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.36 team ERA ranks 19th among all league pitching staffs.
+- The Tigers' 4.46 team ERA ranks 22nd across all MLB pitching staffs.

-- Tigers pitchers combine to rank 20th in baseball in home runs allowed (94 total, 1.2 per game).
+- The Tigers rank 21st in baseball in home runs given up (99 total, 1.3 per game).

-- Manning (1-1) makes the start for the Tigers, his third of the season.
+- Olson (1-2 with a 4.74 ERA and 28 strikeouts in 24 2/3 innings pitched) gets the start for the Tigers, his fifth of the season.

-- His most recent time out came on Tuesday, April 11 against the Toronto Blue Jays, when the righty threw six innings, surrendering four earned runs while giving up six hits.
+- The right-hander last pitched on Saturday against the Minnesota Twins, when he tossed 5 1/3 innings, allowing one earned run while giving up four hits.

+- The 23-year-old has an ERA of 4.74, with 10.2 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .213 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.